-Science & Engineering Practices SEP 1: Asking Questions and Defining Problems: Asking questions and defining problems in the K-2 builds on prior experiences and progresses to simple descriptive questions that can be tested.
-In 3-5 they build on K-2 experiences and progresses to specify qualitative relationships.
-By the end of the grade band students will have had a structured opportunity to develop an understanding of each of these.
-Individual lessons or units should include opportunities for students to practice one or more of the following components K-2 Grade Band 3-5 Grade Band 1) Ask questions based on observations and/or other appropriate information of a scientific phenomenon Students generate their own questions based on observations/curiosity/and/or prior experiences to find more information about the natural and/or designed world(s) Students: a. continue from K-2 to generate their own questions based on observations/curiosity/and/or prior experiences to find more information about the natural and/or designed world(s) b. generate their own questions about what would happen if a variable is changed 2) Generate, identify, and/or evaluate questions that can be systematically investigated (i.e., questions that are testable/investigable/scientific) Students will ask and/or identify questions that can be answered by an investigation Students will: a. identify scientific (testable) and non-scientific (non-testable) questions b. ask questions that can be investigated within the scope of the classroom or an outdoor environment and predict reasonable outcomes based on patterns such as cause and effect relationships 3) Ask questions that challenge the premise of an argument or interpretation of a data set Not present until 6-8 Grade Band Not present until 6-8 Grade Band 4) [Engineering] Define or describe a problem that can be solved (through an object, tool, process, and/or system) Students will define a simple problem that can be solved through the development of a new or improved object or tool.
-Students will: a. use prior knowledge to describe problems that can be solved b. define a simple design problem that can be solved through the development of an object, tool, process, or system and c. identify and describe criteria (desirable features) for success and constraints (limits) on materials, time, or cost
+Science & Engineering Practice S fining Problems: Asking questions and defining problems in ed.
+In 3-5 they build on K-2 experiences and progresses to spe n the K-2 builds on prior experiences and progresses to simple ecify qualitative relationships. nts will have had a structured opportunity to develop an i idents to practice one or more of the following componen Inderstanding of each of these.
+Individual lessons or units ts K-2 Grade Band 3-5 Grade Band 1) Ask questions based on observations and/or other appropriate information of a scientific phenomenon Students generate their own questions based on observations/curiosity/and/or prior experiences to find more information about the natural and/or designed world(s) Students: a. continue from K-2 to generate their own questions based on observations/curiosity/and/or prior experiences to find more information about the natural and/or designed world(s) b. generate their own questions about what would happen if a variable is changed 2) Generate, identify, and/or evaluate questions that can be systematically investigated (i.e., questions that are testable/investigable/scientific) Students will ask and/or identify questions that can be answered by an investigation Students will: a. identify scientific (testable) and non-scientific (non-testable) questions b. ask questions that can be investigated within the scope of the classroom or an outdoor environment and predict reasonable outcomes based on patterns such as cause and effect relationships 3) Ask questions that challenge the premise of an argument or interpretation of a data set Not present until 6-8 Grade Band Not present until 6-8 Grade Band 4) Students will define a simple problem that can be solved through the development of a new or improved object or tool.
+Students will:a. use prior knowledge to describe problems that can be solvedb. define a simple design problem that can be solved through the development of an object, tool, process, or system andc. identify and describe criteria (desirable features) for success and constraints (limits) on materials, time, or cost